-We use data analytics to review and synthesize information – comprising 30 billion data points, both quantitative and qualitative, from 11 cross-channel sources – to gain insight and build better, more responsive systems to serve our customers.
+We use data analytics to review and synthesize information – comprising numerous data points, both quantitative and qualitative, from 11 cross-channel sources – to gain insight and build better, more responsive systems to serve our customers.

-We have also found that having insight into customers’ satisfaction with their service experience across channels – including phone, internet, and click to chat – is invaluable as our customers’ overall relationship with our company is mediated through this engagement.
+We have also found that having insight into customers’ satisfaction with their service experience across channels – including phone, Internet, and click to chat – is invaluable because our customers’ overall relationship with our company is mediated through this engagement.
 Improving customers’ multichannel service experience has been a key focus for us over many years.
-We measure our progress against this goal through the transactional Net Promoter Score (tNPS) metric, which asks customers about the likelihood of their recommending Cigna to their family or friends based on a recent service interaction.
-We also analyze customer satisfaction data and information through post call surveys; online feedback; social media engagement; call monitoring; customer comments; and our respective websites and mobile apps.
+We measure our progress against this goal through the transactional Net Promoter Score (tNPS) metric, which asks customers how likely they are to recommend Cigna to their family or friends based on a recent service interaction.
+We also analyze customer satisfaction data and information through post–call surveys; online feedback; social media engagement; call monitoring; customer comments; and our respective websites and mobile apps.

-In 2019, Cigna continued to leverage these enterprise–wide customer satisfaction insights to improve our customer–facing processes and services.
-To this end, we have recently implemented the following customer centricity initiatives:
+In 2020, Cigna continued to leverage these enterprise–wide customer satisfaction insights to improve our customer–facing processes and services.
+To this end, we have recently implemented the following customer–centricity initiatives: